LuFernandoMG/ethonline24/contracts/README.md

 5. **testSingleRequestPerUser**: Confirms that a user cannot create more than one leasing request.
 6. **testExcessiveRequests**: Simulates the creation of multiple leasing requests to test the contract's ability to handle large numbers of requests.
 7. **testDosAttackSimulation**: Tests the contract's resistance to a denial-of-service attack by simulating a large number of requests from different users.
+8. **testInvestInLeasing**: Ensures that the `investInLeasing` function works correctly, respects the cooldown period, and updates the leasing request state.
+9. **testInvestmentBelowMinimum**: Verifies that investing less than the token price results in a failure.
+10. **testInvestmentExceedsRemaining**: Ensures that an investment exceeding the remaining funding amount fails.
+11. **testReentrancyProtection**: Tests the reentrancy protection mechanism to confirm it prevents reentrant calls effectively.
+12. **testReentrancyExplicitCheck**: Performs an explicit check to ensure the contract is safeguarded against reentrancy attacks.

 ### Running Tests